 After this step, we need to enable UFW on the server.

-Once the user has been configured a rule for their SSH server, they can enable UFW by executing the following command:
+Once the user has configured a rule for their SSH server, they can enable UFW by executing the following command:

 $ ufw enable